 2. Make sure you’re getting the most out of your hosting package.

 Most hosting packages come with an admin panel full of stuff that most people never think to look at including various speed optimisation tools.
 It’s well worth turning these on and off and using something like ByteCheck or WebPageTest to check out if it’s making a positive impact.
 I wouldn’t rule out filing a support ticket with your host interrogating them about any dissatisfaction you have with their service.
 Afterall, you’re paying them to host your website – make sure the service you’re getting is fit for purpose.
 If your content isn’t appearing on social media – it isn’t fit for purpose!

 I wrote about AMP once – since then, AMP has become easy peasy to set up.
 Most CMS platforms such as WordPress or Hubspot will support AMP pages really readily with a few tickboxes or third party plugins.
 Get this working, and make sure to use the lean, stripped down AMP pages to share on your social channels rather than the main page.
 For goodness sake though, make sure you verify your GA tracking is still running on AMP pages.

-There you go, that’s your lot.
-Now, sod off!
+There you go, that’s your lot!